uComponents/ucomponents.github.com/data-types/url-picker/index.md

        "NewWindow" : false
     }

-Additionally, if the URL Picker is to be used in a .NET control, you can deserialize any of the above data strings to a strongly typed object - using the static method `uComponents.Core.DataTypes.UrlPicker.Dto.UrlPickerState.Deserialize` (literal values for the mode are specificed at `uComponents.Core.DataTypes.UrlPicker.UrlPickerMode`).
+Additionally, if the URL Picker is to be used in a .NET control, you can deserialize any of the above data strings to a strongly typed object - using the static method `uComponents.DataTypes.UrlPicker.Dto.UrlPickerState.Deserialize` (literal values for the mode are specificed at `uComponents.DataTypes.UrlPicker.UrlPickerMode`).
 Nice!

 ##Razor/C# samples